-- Diabetic ketoacidosis (DK) – Caused by uncontrolled diabetes when the body is unable to access glucose for energy so begins to break down fat as an alternate source, during this process, waste products are known as ketones begin to build up in the body causing the blood to become too acidic.
+- Diabetic ketoacidosis (DK) – Caused by uncontrolled diabetes when the body is unable to access glucose for energy so begins to break down fat as an alternate source.
+During this process, ketones (waste products) build up in the body which causes the blood to become too acidic.

 - Exocrine pancreatic insufficiency – Insufficient secretion of pancreatic enzymes required to digest food.

 - Hyperthyroidism – Usually caused by a benign tumour of the thyroid glands.